Principles

 I genuinely believe that the trend of very specific roles we've been seeing over the past few years is slowly falling through the cracks.
 It makes the inherently fluid and multi-disciplinary process of building products waterfall-ish, which inhibits creative discussion, creates overwhelming dependencies, and reinforces not helpful authority hierarchies.

 Products built by designers able to own an entire discovery-to-delivery process, without restricting themselves to get into topics x or y simply because it's "not their role", have a much higher chance of being high quality.
-Teams who employ very detailed roles (e.g. "UX Strategist" and "product designer"; "software architect" and "software engineer"; etc.) lose a rather significant time discussing the conceptual differences between these made-up ramifications instead of encouraging individuals to engage in the creative process end-to-end.
+Teams who employ very detailed roles (e.g., "UX Strategist" and "product designer"; "software architect" and "software engineer"; etc.) lose a relatively significant amount of time discussing the conceptual differences between these made-up ramifications instead of encouraging individuals to engage in the creative process end-to-end.

 Seek self-sufficiency

-There's an important gotcha to this one, which is that we are simply not truly self-sufficient, period.
-We're deeply social animals and we depend on others to exist.
-However, the pursuit of it, despite its inherent impossibility, enables so many positive outcomes that it ends up being still worth it:
+There's an important gotcha to this one, which is that we are simply not truly self-sufficient.
+Period.
+We're deeply social animals, and we depend on others to exist.
+However, weirdly, the pursuit of it, despite its inherent impossibility, enables so many positive outcomes:

 • It makes us try really hard before reaching out for help.
-It encourages breaking out of our comfort zone and/or assigned role to accomplish a task by ourselves
+It encourages us to break out of our comfort zone and/or assigned role to accomplish a task by ourselves.

-• It helps us value even more someone else's skills as we realize how much we need their help + how much effort they've put to master it.
+• It helps us value even more someone else's skills as we realize how much we need their help + how much effort they've put into conquering it.
 Tangentially, it shortens our ego and exercises our humbleness.

 Be the conductor

-Instead of owning something ⎯ a solution, a product, or a process ⎯ I rather conduct it.
-It can seem as just a slight rephrasing but it honestly has had a significant impact on the way I view the product development process.
+Instead of owning something-a solution, a product, or a process-I'd rather conduct it.
+It can seem like just a slight rephrasing, but it honestly has had a significant impact on the way I view the product development process.

-The practice of seeing yourself as a conductor is purely a tool to help others around you, that are working and collaborating with you, to feel the often-said "ownership".
+The practice of seeing yourself as a conductor is purely a tool to help folks that are working and collaborating with you to feel and share the often-said "ownership".
 It fosters an environment where folks engage because they really care about creating something that will be representative of who they are.
-Honestly, I have frequently felt that the concept of ownership is just too hard to allow a feeling like that ⎯ it usually works to separate people instead of bringing them together.
+Honestly, I have frequently felt that the concept of ownership is just too hard to allow a feeling like that-it usually works to separate people instead of bringing them together.

-Don't get me wrong, I know that ownership is absolutely important and I absolutely have learned the hard way that the lack of it creates a lot of trouble.
-The conduct reframing still acknowledges that while making room for shared ownership of collectively developed solutions.
+Don't get me wrong, I know that ownership is critical, and I absolutely have learned the hard way that the lack of it creates a lot of trouble.
+The "be a conductor" reframing still acknowledges that while making room for shared ownership of collectively developed solutions.